trilemma-dev/SecureXPC/README.md

 })
 ```

-There are multiple types of clients which can be retrieved:
+There are three types of clients which can be retrieved:
  - `XPCClient.forXPCService(named:)`
      - For communicating with an XPC service
      - This corresponds to servers created with `XPCServer.forThisXPCService()`
- - `XPCClient.forMachService(named:)`
+ - `forMachService(named:withServerRequirement:)`
-     - For communicating with an XPC Mach service
+     - For communicating with a Mach service
-     - This corresponds to servers created with `XPCServer.forThisBlessedHelperTool()`,
+     - This corresponds to servers created with `XPCServer.forMachService()` or
-       `XPCServer.forThisLoginItem()`, and
-       `XPCServer.forThisMachService(named:clientRequirements:)`
+       `XPCServer.forMachService(withCriteria:)`
- - `XPCClient.forEndpoint(_:)`
+ - `forEndpoint(_:withServerRequirement:)`
     - This is the only way to communicate with an anonymous server
     - This corresponds to servers created with `XPCServer.makeAnonymous()` or
-      `XPCServer.makeAnonymous(clientRequirements:)`
+      `XPCServer.makeAnonymous(withClientRequirements:)`
-    - It can also be used with an XPC Mach service
+    - This type of client can also be used to communicate with any server via its `endpoint` property

 ---